9 Tips to Being a Successful Online Learner

 Schools may also have a less formal review process which requires you to submit a copy of your transcript along with the course catalog from your prior institution.
 Transfer credit decisions can be made on a case-by-case basis.
 It may seem like a hassle to have to locate an old course description or syllabus, but it might be worth thousands of dollars in saved tuition.

 Colleges and universities have residency requirements to graduate from their institution.
 Residency means that a certain number of credits must be completed “in residence” under the direction/guidance of the faculty at the institution.
-For example, Northeastern University’s transfer credit policy allows students to receive approximately 60 semester credit hours towards a bachelor’s degree program.
+For example, Northeastern’s transfer credit policy allows students to receive approximately 60 semester credit hours toward a bachelor’s degree program.
 The remaining coursework must be completed in a traditional classroom setting.
 Check with your prospective institution to confirm transfer credit limitations.

 Additionally, acceptance of prior life experience for transfer credit may be available.
 Not all institutions offer this benefit; these credits are subject to the policies of the college or university you plan on attending.